 Creepy Crawlers, 1964

 Today’s kids have 3D printing, but 90s kids had the die cast metal moulds necessary to create bugs made out of ‘plastigoop.’
 Back in the 90s Creepy Crawlers was one the few dough based products that were as popular as Easy Bake Oven.
-So popular, in fact, that it was common so both in a home if there were more than one kid.
+So popular, in fact, that it was common to see both in a home if there was more than one kid.

 Creepy crawlers were awesome because it allowed us to create our own mini plastic toys from scratch, starting from Bugs Bunny, Doc Elmo, Buzz Lightyear and many more of our favorite cartoon icons, making us feel like master sculptors.
 Parents also loved it because it saved them a bunch on a lot of occasions!

 Did you own any of these influential toys?
 Any toys missing from the list?
 Let's discuss below.